openvinotoolkit/training_extensions/ote_sdk/ote_sdk/usecases/exportable_code/demo/README.md

-# Exportable code - demo package
+# Exportable code

-Demo package contains simple demo to get and visualize result of model inference.
+Exportable code is a .zip archieve that contains simple demo to get and visualize result of model inference.

-## Structure of generated package:
+## Structure of generated zip:

 * model
   - `model.xml`